Prism Ideas is committed to protecting the privacy and security of your personal information.

 Contractors: we will retain relevant Personal Data for a period of up to 7 years from the end of the tax year following the termination of a contractor agreement, in order to comply with our obligations to keep records for certain legal reasons.

 Recruitment: If you apply for a job with us, we may use your information for the purposes of recruitment and selection, corresponding with you and equal opportunities monitoring.
-We will not store your Personal Data for more than 12 months if you are not successful.
+We will not store your Personal Data for more than 12 months if you are not successful, unless you give us permission to keep your information on file for future recruitment opportunities.

 There may be circumstances where we act as a data processor only and in such cases we will process data on the instructions of the client, as the data controller.
 It may be in such circumstances we process, in addition to the categories of Personal Data above, special categories of data and data relating to employment.
 In these circumstances all relevant safeguards will apply to such data and processing will only be used for the purposes it is collected for.
 However, most of the client work that we deal with will not involve Personal Data.